bnm3k/old-blog/content/misc/fave-quotes.md

 "To put meaning in one's life may end in madness, But life without meaning is the torture Of restlessness and vague desire— It is a boat longing for the sea and yet afraid"
 — Edgar Lee Masters

+Howard Hughes: "Does that look clean to you?"
+Ava Gardner: "Nothing's clean, Howard.
+But we do our best, right?"
+— The Aviator